 It's getting down to the wire folks...while I was living the good life of bacon, booze, and sleeping till noon in Philadelphia last week, Robert sent me the following email:

-I just want to check in with you to see how your training is going?
+Hi Danielle, I just want to check in with you to see how your training is going?
 Did you get in a longer run this last weekend?
 What is the longest run that you've done and how long did it take to run it?
+I look forward to hearing from you.
+Robert |

 I think we can all read between the lines here..."are you training? give me an example of a longer run to prove that you're actually training.
 I suspect you're not training and you're going to pass out halfway through..."